coderrg/Self-Driving-RPi-Car/README.md

 # Final Product
 In conclusion, the final product created out of this project was a Raspberry-Pi autonomous vehicle that used Algorithm 4 to accurately and consistently detect the edges of the path and thus navigate the path, regardless of the shape of the path.
 Hence, the engineering goal was met.
 # Credits
 The basic dataset for this project came from https://github.com/mvirgo/MLND-Capstone/, although the images in the dataset were significantly modified for the purpose of this project.
-Michael Virgo's project wa sbeneficial to me in elements of this project such as the creation of the convolutional neural network.
-A big thansk to him.
+Michael Virgo's project was beneficial to me in elements of this project such as the creation of the convolutional neural network.
+A big thanks to him.

 Here is his MIT License.